Leafanium/Gearlock/README.md

 Contributions -

-Hakim - asset creation, main menu, player ui, creation of the world map and also all of the animations, created the intro animation for Work in Progress
+Hakim - asset creation, main menu, player & gun movement, player ui, creation of the world map and also all of the animations, created the intro animation for Work in Progress

 Nathaniel - healing system, bandage, audio and music, most of the scripts involved with the gun and player health, some of the world building